bitmark-inc/bitmark-sdk-doc/source/includes/_action.md

 bitmarks, _ := sdk.Bitmark.List(params)
 ```

+The receiver needs to query if there is any bitmark transfer offer waiting for the countersignature.
+For the details of query execution, please refer to [Query Bitmark](#bitmark).

-> Receiver wants to accept the bitmark transfer offer
+### Accept the bitmark transfer offer

 ```javascript
 let params = Bitmark.newTransferResponseParams(bitmark, response = RESPONSE_TYPE.ACCEPT);